carlonicora/RAW/README.md

 | 100+          | 5               |

 ### Step 3: Life Points
-Life points in RAW measure your character's physical and mental health.
-To find your life points, add 20 to the sum of your passive willpower and passive athletics values.
+Your character's life points is the sum of your passive willpower, passive athletics values and 20.
 This total shows how tough and resilient your character is.

-Life points track the wellbeing of your character.
-If they drop to 0, your character dies.
-Falling below 10 life points means your character is seriously hurt.
-Challenges become harder, adding a 20-point penalty to all your rolls.
-This penalty reflects the struggle of pushing through pain and injury.

 ### Step 4: Character Story
 Playing RPGs is about more than just numbers.
 While RAW focuses on mechanics, it also values the creation of well-rounded characters.
 A character comes alive through their backstory, shaped by the player’s understanding of their motives and origins.